Peter2-71828/CV/README.md

 <h3>Research and Camp Management Intern, Gap Force<p>(June to September 2017)</h3>
   <li>Supported teaching of a group of over 20 participants in scuba diving, first aid, survey techniques and fish, coral and benthic identification.
 Managed logistics and equipment maintenance.

+<h2> Education </h2>

+<h3> Scuba Diving </h3>
+<li>Qualified scuba diving and first aid instructor
+<li>Qualified to teach 9 specialties including working with the disabled
+<li>Qualified equipment technician
+<li>Qualified in boat handling
+<li>Trained in marine survey techniques

+<h3> University of Surrey </h3>
+Completed two years of an aerospace engineering degree which in part lead to me discovering my passion for software

 <h2> Interests </h2>
   Apart from coding my interests include rock climbing and tinkering with 3D printers.
 I have a passion for marine conservation and have been able to participate in multiple conservation efforts and projects.
 I also enjoy hiking and generally exploring our planet.